flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AssociateSoftwareToken
-### Returns a unique generated shared secret key code for the user account.
-The request takes an access token or a session string, but not both.
+> Returns a unique generated shared secret key code for the user account.
+The request takes an access token or a session string, but not both.<br/>

 #### Input Parameters
 * `Action` - _required_